opencord/docs/profiles/rcord/configuration.md

 _For instructions on how to push TOSCA, please refer to this [guide](../../xos-tosca/README.md)_

+Once the POD has been configured, you can create a subscriber, please refer to the [RCORD Service](../../rcord/README.md) guide for more informations.

 ### Zero touch Subscriber provisioning

 This feature, also referred to as "bottom-up provisioning" enables autodiscovery of subscriber and their validation through an external OSS.

 Here is the expected workflow: